Cardamom Mountains jar burials: Phnom Khnang Peung

 Phnom Khnang Peung is the largest and most plentiful jar burials site in the Cardamom Mountains.
-It is extremely well preserved because the site is concealed within a cave that's hard to reach.
-This site has 40 jar burials that reside on a long rock ledge, as well as five wooden coffins.
-It's estimated that the remains of up to 80 individuals could reside in the jars at the site.
+It is extremely well preserved because the site is concealed within a cave that is hard to reach.
+This site has 40 jar burials on a long rock ledge, as well as five wooden coffins.
+It is estimated that the remains of up to 80 individuals could be in the jars at the site.
 Most of the jars were Maenam Noi jars, but there were Angkorian jars as well.
 Additional ceramics from Thailand were also found at the site.

 There was a massive amount of beads found at this site.
-In 25 out of the 40 burial jars found, 1332 glass beads were found.
-82 glass beads were also found in the area surrounding the jars.
+In 25 out of the 40 burial jars found, 1,332 glass beads were found.
+In the area surrounding the jars, 82 glass beads were also found.
 There were three types of beads found by Carter et al. at Phnom Khnang Peung.
 Well over a third of the beads found belonged to the "high-alumina mineral soda glass Type 2" beads category (42%).
 Roughly a third of the beads found were "lead-potash Chinese coil beads (34%)," and the rest were "newly discovered high-alumina glass beads (21%)."
 For more information on these beads, see "Common grave goods."